nginx/agent/site/content/configuration/health-checks.md

 ## Configure the REST API

-To enable the REST API, use the following configuration:
+To enable the REST API, add the following configuration to the NGINX Agent configuration file located here `/etc/nginx-agent/nginx-agent.conf`:

 ```nginx
 api: